 The amount of fabric you’ll need depends on how many placemats you want to make and what size you want to make them.
 The average placemat ranges any where from 12-14″ high by 16-20″ wide.
 I purchased 1.2 yards of fabric (basically 41″).
-Typically fabric comes in a width of 43 inches, so with a piece of fabric sized 41″ x 43″ you can cut that down to 6 pieces, sized ~14″ x 19″ (with some leftover scraps that I used to make napkin rings, which I’ll talk about later).
+Typically fabric comes in a width of 43 inches, so with a piece of fabric sized 41″ x 43″ you can cut that down to 6 pieces, sized ~14″ x 19″.
+That will leave some leftover scraps which you can use to make napkin rings, which I’ll talk about later.

 When making the placemats, you will be folding the sides and “gluing” those folds with Mod Podge, so you need to account for a 1/2″ fold on each side of the placemat.
 That means both the width and height of your placemat will lose a total of ~1 inch from the starting size.
 So in my instance, I started with a piece of fabric sized ~14″x19″ and ended up with a placemat sized ~13″x18″.

-Ok and now the step by step instructions, with just a side note: Since I was learning as I went and I was not even sure that my plan of gluing fabric would work, I did not take any pictures of the process.
-After I found that it did work, I found some scrap fabric to use to make the tutorial (which is why you wont see step by step pictures with watermelon fabric).
+Ok and now the step by step instructions, with just a side note: Since I was learning as I went and I not even sure that my plan of gluing fabric would work, I did not take any pictures of the process.
+After I found that it did work, I used some scrap fabric to make the tutorial, which is why you won’t see step by step pictures with watermelon fabric.

 To begin it is important to place your fabric so that the design is facing your ironing board, meaning when you look at the fabric, you will see the BACK side of the fabric, you will not see the design side.